 Develop resources and supplements to connect local schools to local water resources.

-4. Schools have established and maintained stormwater BMP's, embracing their educational value.

-Provide leadership assistance in BMP maintenance as well as resources for ongoing upkeep.
+- 4. Schools have established and maintained stormwater BMP's, embracing their educational value.
+Provide leadership assistance in BMP maintenance as well as resources for ongoing upkeep. - 5.
+Community members are educated on VLAWMO water issues and projects.